lucasvegi/Elixir-Refactorings/README.md

   iex(3)> Bhaskara.solve(1, 2, 3)
   {:error, "No real roots"}
   ```

+* __Side-conditions:__
+  * The name of the new variable created in this refactoring (*e.g.*, `delta`) must not conflict with the name of any other variable already defined in the same scope;

+  * The expression to be extracted into a variable must originally be contained within the body of a function and not be part of a guard expression;

+  * The expression cannot be replaced by a variable if any of its sub-expressions are not pure, meaning they have side effects.

+  These side conditions are based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

   __Recalling previous refactorings:__ Although the refactored code shown above has made the code more readable, it still has opportunities for applying other refactorings previously documented in this catalog.
 Note that for the calculation of the roots, we have two lines of code that are practically identical.
 In addition, we have two temporary variables (``x1`` and ``x2``) that have only the purpose of storing results that will be returned by the function.
 If we take this refactored version of the code after applying [Extract expressions](#extract-expressions) and apply a composite refactoring with the sequence of [Extract function](#extract-function) -> [Generalise a function definition](#generalise-a-function-definition) -> [Fold against a function definition](#folding-against-a-function-definition) -> [Temporary variable elimination](#temporary-variable-elimination), we can arrive at the following version of the code: